selairi/memory_notation.h/PROBLEMS.md

 ## Memory leaks

 Memory which is no longer needed is not released.
+[Valgrind](https://valgrind.org/) can be used to detect it.

 ### Free after return <a name='FreeAfterReturn'></a>